 My first polymer clay creation is the goblin-like Gulik Horridus of the Troglodytaum.
 As soon as I finished with him, I had the idea for a polymer clay swamp monster.
 In my mind, I pictured a creature that was entirely built of stones, rocks, and boulders which are held together by vines, branches, and roots.
 The final result came out as the Creeping Darkstone.
 Creating this figure was easy, at least, in the beginning.

 I started out with the craft wire skeleton and meticulously wrapped it in tinfoil.
 I then started rolling up balls of all sizes to resemble the rocks and stones.
 He came together beautifully and I thought I was in the clear.

-I had a very odd experience baking him that I hadn’t had before or since.
+I had a very odd experience baking him that I hadn’t experienced before or since.
 For some reason, the colors in the clay ran into each other leaving him in need of a complete paint job and glazing.
 Since I was still totally new to polymer clay sculpture then, I must have made a mistake in the baking process although I’d be hard pressed to know what I did wrong.
 As I mentioned, such an issue never happened again.
 All in all, the Creeping Darkstone remains a favorite of mine.
 My wife doesn’t like him and says he looks sloppy.
-I think it’s because I had her paint him and she became very frustrated with all the intricate details that needed painting.
-I’m the sculptor she’s the painter.
+I think it’s because I had her paint him and she became very frustrated with all the intricate details that were in need.
+I’m the sculptor, she’s the painter.

 3. Serpent-inspired polymer clay monster